 “Capital” is a popular term in the world of finance.
 The word on its own usually refers to a company’s available funds, such as its retained earnings or available credit or owner’s capital.
 When a company spends or invests its capital on a long-term asset, like a piece of machinery, it’s called “capital spending,” and the machinery is a “capital asset.”
-Further, the process of evaluating how best to invest a company’s capital, by making “capital expenditures,” is called “capital budgeting.”
+Further, the process of evaluating how best to invest a company’s capital—by making “capital expenditures”—is called “capital budgeting.”
 All of these “capital” terms share two common dogmas: that capital is finite and capital expenditures should be prioritized to get the most bang for the buck.
 The world of finance provides frameworks and tools to help business leaders objectively determine which capital projects to pursue or prioritize.
-This article explores different methods of capital budgeting, best practices and steps in the process — because capital spending is too important to rely on gut instinct.
+This article explores different methods of capital budgeting, best practices, and steps in the process—because capital spending is too important to rely on gut instinct.

 What Is Capital Budgeting?

-Capital budgeting is the process of analyzing, evaluating and prioritizing investment in large-scale projects that typically require significant amounts of funds, such as the purchase of a new facility, fixed assets or real estate.
+Capital budgeting is the process of analyzing, evaluating, and prioritizing investment in large-scale projects that typically require significant amounts of funds, such as for the purchase of a new facility, fixed assets, or real estate.
 Capital budgeting provides an objective means of determining the best way to use capital to increase the value of a business and is useful to companies of all sizes and industries.
-Consider these scenarios that call for capital budgeting:

 • Should a large automobile manufacturer build a new factory to make electric vehicles or buy a company that already specializes in building them?